-Things to do with kids age one and under
+Things to do in Phoenix with kids age one and under

 We were talking to a family who had recently moved to Phoenix and one of their first questions was, “Where can I take my 6 month old?
 We get so cooped up at home with the heat!”
 It’s true that both parents and children can go stir crazy!
 But there are plenty of options all over the Phoenix area to make the summer days bearable and fun.
 Check out our list and feel free to add your own suggestions in the comments.

 What is great about the Children’s Museum of Phoenix is there is a large room specifically set aside for kids under 4, with a carpeted area for infants.
 It’s much quieter than the other museum rooms!
 Lots of soft toys, mirrors, and hidden objects for crawlers to enjoy.
 There are also sectioned off areas in various parts of the museum, so babies can safely play away from older siblings.

 Library story time and books/toys

 Check your local library for specific times/age groups for story time and other activities.
 Most also have a small play area as well with blocks, bead mazes, etc. Check out a couple books to read once home too.
 (Hint: if story time isn’t your thing, visiting for play time right after a class begins often makes it easier for crawlers to explore without bigger kids around.)

 Baby Gym is a great option for babies on the move.
 Free playtime in tunnels and the like!

 Most malls will have even a small play area set aside for kids, a few even appropriate for under one with tunnels and small slides.
 A favorite of ours is at the Paradise Valley Mall.
 The one at the Chandler Fashion Square, pictured above, is also fun.

 The Little Gym